 Shrimp Lo Mien My Way

-- 1 1/2 lb large or extra large shirmps deveined I used extra large chopped into 3 to 4 pieces
+- 1 1/2 lb large or extra-large shrimps deveined (I used extra-large chopped into 3 to 4 pieces)

 - 1/2 tsp kosher salt

-- 1 bag lo mein in the frozen deparment at your asian fruit stand or market
+- 1 bag lo mien (in the frozen deparment at your asian fruit stand or market)

 - 1/4 tsp red pepper flakes

-In a medium size pot bring water to a boil and salt the water.
-In the mean time devein shrimp rinse let drain then season them with the next 3 ingredients and set aside in a bowl.
+In a medium-size pot bring water to a boil and salt the water.
+In the meantime devein the shrimps rinse and let drain then season them with the next 3 ingredients and set aside in a bowl.

 Add the broccoli florets to the water and boil for about 3 minutes then remove and place in a bowl of ice water to stop the cooking process.
 Once cooled, drain and set aside.
-In the mean time add the frozen Lo mien to the boiling water and let cook for about 6 to 8 minutes until aldente' do not over cook the noodles.
+In the mean-time add the frozen Lo mien to the boiling water and let cook for about 6 to 8 minutes until aldente’.

-Once noodles are cooked using kitchen shears cut the lo mien into halves careful not to burn your fingers, they are long so randomly cut into halves then drain immediately and set aside.
+Once noodles are done using kitchen shears cut the lo mien into halves careful not to burn your fingers, they are long so randomly cut into halves then drain immediately and set aside.

-Add to the wok the remaining 2 tbsp of the olive oil, add the deveined shrimps and cook 2-3 minutes they will continue to cook as you add the sautéed onions, garlic and bok choy, (stirring constantly) add the broccoli, the soy sauce, stir fry sauce, fish sauce and the lo mien noodles using a tong to incorporate all the ingredients.
-Garnish with the fresh parsley and serve immediately or keep warm until ready to serve.
+Add to the wok the remaining 2 tbsp of the olive oil, add the deveined shrimps and cook 2-3 minutes they will continue to cook as you add the sautéed onions, garlic and bok choy, (stirring constantly) add the broccoli soy sauce, stir fry sauce, fish sauce and the lo mien noodles using a tong to incorporate all the ingredients.
+Garnish with the fresh parsley and serve immediately or keep warm until ready to serve. the noodles.

-*This dish requires constant stirring it is a quickly made dish so pay attention to the dish while in the wok, if you feel you may need to add more olive oil just so it does not stick add about 1-2 teaspoons more, you don’t want the food to stick to the wok or skillet.
+*This dish requires constant stirring it is a quickly made dish so pay attention to the dish while in the wok if you feel you may need to add more olive oil just so it will not stick add about 1-2 teaspoons more, you don’t want the food to stick to the wok or skillet.